adbl/campanja-charity/README.md

 file will made be available at `/css/style.css`.

-To interface with Tradera some environment variables with API keys are required, consult your local Campanjero for help.
+To interface with Tradera some environment variables with API keys are required, consult your local Campañero for help.